How to Spot the Most Common Skin Cancer

-If you’ve already had a BCC, you have an increased chance of developing another, especially in the same sun-damaged area or nearby.
+If you’ve already had a BCC, you are more likely to develop another, especially in the same sun-damaged area or nearby.

 A BCC can recur even when it has been carefully removed the first time, because some cancer cells may remain undetectable after surgery and others can form roots that extend beyond what’s visible.
 BCCs on the nose, ears and lips are more likely to recur, usually within the first two years after surgery.

-Here’s what you can do to detect a recurrence and safeguard yourself against further skin damage that can lead to cancer:
+Here’s what you can do to detect a recurrence and prevent further skin damage that can lead to cancer:

 - Be on the lookout: Pay particular attention to any previously treated site, note changes and consult with your dermatologist.
 If the BCC does return, your doctor may recommend a different type of treatment, such as Mohs surgery, a highly effective way to prevent and treat recurrences.